 MEETING ROOM POLICY

-COVID-19 update: The library meeting room remains closed and may not be reserved until further notice.
-Updated 7/28/21.
+Update: The library meeting room is now OPEN and may be reserved.
+Updated 11/03/21.

 The McCormick County Library makes its meeting room available to groups or organizations for informational, civic, educational, cultural, or community welfare activities.